Important Updates

 The OIA urges caution regarding international travel for international students and scholars.
 Those who must travel are strongly encouraged to maintain updated knowledge regarding travel requirements and restrictions as these are subject to change with little warning.

-At this time, the US government has not yet officially announced plans regarding new travel bans or any immigration changes specifically affecting F-1 and J-1 students and scholars.
-However, the OIA is aware that, according to reliable and reputable news sources, the administration may be planning to implement new changes in the near future.
+On June 4th, the US Department of State announced official travel bans affecting 19 countries (please see update, above).
+These bans directly restrict entry to the USA for F-1 and J-1 students and scholars who are citizens of the 19 specified countries.
+Furthermore, the OIA is aware that, according to reliable and reputable news sources, the government may be planning to expand travel restrictions to include additional countries in the near future.

 With so much uncertainty, it is challenging to speculate with accuracy about what might, or might not, take place in the future.
-Therefore, although no changes have been implemented yet, the OIA is urging caution and patience regarding international travel.
+Therefore, the OIA is urging caution and patience regarding international travel.

 International students and scholars are strongly advised to adhere to established requirements and guidance when finalizing travel plans: